JustinRayAngus/PICNIC/docs/source/install/chombo.rst

 Chombo Make.defs.local file
 ----

 Chombo requires a machine-specific Make.defs.local file to be placed in the Chombo/lib/mk/ folder.
 There is one in the picnic/exec/ folder that works for LC clusters Ruby and Dane at Lawrence Livermore National Laboratory.
 Copy this file into the Chombo/lib/mk/ directory prior to compiling.
+For Mac OS and intel MKL, one just needs to change the XTRALIBFLAGS+= line using the appropriate commented out line in that file.

 Cleaning Chombo
 ----